Asking for Permission ESL Games, Activities and Worksheets

 Picture This

-In this creative asking permission game, students draw pictures of situations where people ask permission and their partner tries to guess what questions the people in the pictures say.
-In two groups, students use questions to draw pictures of situations where people ask permission.
+In this creative asking for permission game, students draw pictures of situations where people ask for permission and a partner tries to guess the Can I...? question for each one.
+First, in two groups, students draw pictures that illustrate Can I...? questions in numbered squares.
 For example, if the question was 'Can I borrow a pencil?', the student might draw a picture of someone with a piece of paper and nothing in their hand.
 Students then cut the worksheet so the drawings and questions are separate.
 Next, students pair up with someone from the other group and give their partner the drawings.
-Students then take it in turns to guess what the person says to ask permission in each of their partner's pictures using Can I...?
-Students get three chances to guess the question in each picture.
-If a student guesses correctly on the first try, they score three points.
-On the second try, they get two points and so on.
-The student with the most points at the end of the game is the winner.
+Students then take turns guessing the Can I...? question for each of their partner's pictures.
+Students have three chances to guess the question for each picture.
+If a student guesses correctly the first time, they score three points.
+On the second try, they get two points.
+On the third try, they score one point.
+The student with the most points at the end of the game wins.

 Picture This Preview